What's the Difference Between a Storyboard, Sitemap and a Wireframe?

 So when the team you hired to build your new website is ready to go and has told you that they are creating a sitemap, storyboard and wireframes for your company to review, it’s natural you would be expected to translate that as well.

-A hidden truth to our marketing world is that sometimes, we nod our heads and say ok assuming we’ll figure out what in the heck those terms mean when we see them.
-Often, all you know is that you need to get this project started so that you can launch the new site in time for the big event.
+A hidden truth to the marketing world is that sometimes we nod our heads and just say ok, assuming we’ll figure out what in the heck something means when we run across it again in the future.
+Reason being is that we have deadlines to meet and need to get our projects started ASAP in order to launch these new websites on time.

-A not-so-hidden truth is that a lot of these industry terms have been bastardized and have come to mean something different depending on who you’re talking to.
+A not-so-hidden truth is that a lot of industry terms have been bastardized and now have a different meaning depending on who you’re talking to.

-We thought it might be useful to break down the meaning of “sitemap” and “wireframes” in what is their truest form.
-Again interpretations may vary, but if you’re working with a team who isn’t setting up shop in their parent’s basement and writing code on a ping-pong table, our definitions should help you navigate the process effectively to look like the hero...again.
+We thought it might be useful to break down the meanings of a storyboard, sitemap and wireframe in their truest form.
+Again, interpretations may vary, but if you’re working with a team who isn’t setting up shop in their parent’s basement and writing code on a ping-pong table, our definitions should help you navigate the process effectively so you can look like the hero...again.

-To The Refinery team, a sitemap and wireframes are critical pieces to get right before digging into the visual designs and development.
+To The Refinery team, sitemaps and wireframes are critical pieces that help you get the structure of your design right before digging into more complex visual designs and time-consuming development activities.

 What is a Sitemap?

-Here at The Refinery, we create sitemaps first based on the current website (if there is one).
-We like to review the current organization of pages with the client to determine if anything is missing, needs to be revised or isn’t valuable anymore.
-Based on this review we organize the new site so that the end users will easily find what they are looking for and then finalize what the navigation will be for the website.
-The new sitemap will also inform the team if content needs to be written and it opens discussions about who will write and maintain the content, when it will be finished and who will upload it into the new site.
+Here at The Refinery, we begin creating sitemaps based on our client's current website (if they have one).
+This is so we can review how the current pages are organized and determine if there is anything missing, needing revisions, or that's not valuable anymore.
+Based on this review, we structure the new site so that the end users can easily find what they are looking for.
+Finally, we end up with what the navigation should look like for the new website.
+Sitemaps also inform our team if there is additional content that should be written.
+If so, we can start discussing who will write and maintain the content, when it needs to be finished, and who will be responsible for uploading it to the new website.

-Once the sitemap has been reviewed by the team and navigation of the website has been determined, we start on wireframes.
+Once the sitemap has been reviewed by client, and the navigation of the website has been approved, it's time to begin working on wireframes.

-For example, we like to place the important messages and actions on the homepage closer to the top of the page.
-We’ll take into consideration the amount of space certain things have on the page and how it will be viewed on mobile devices.
-If end users need to progress through several pages to complete an action (register, buy online, etc.) we’ll wireframe those pages to be sure we design a simple process.
+For example, we might place important messages and actions on the homepage closer to the top so it can be easily seen by visitors.
+It's important to consider the amount of space elements have on the page and how it will render on mobile devices.
+If the goal is for users to progress through multiple pages to complete an action (register, buy online, etc.), those pages will also be included in the wireframes so we can be sure we design a user-friendly experience.

-As we review the wireframes with the team, we’ll refine the wireframes to include buttons and other interface widgets but still avoiding color and images.
-Once the team is happy with how the pages are laid out and where things are positioned we may show them to end users to ensure that what we have put together makes sense to them or we may move into visual design.
+The wireframes are reviewed with the team so we can refine them and include elements like buttons and other interface widgets while still avoiding color and images.
+Once the team is happy with how the pages are laid out and elements are positioned, we either present them to end users for testing, or if the deadline is tight, we move on to visual design.